marzhall/heisenburg_cat_fs/readme.md

-# RandomFS - a webdav virtual filesytem demonstration
+# RandomFS - a webdav virtual filesytem demo

 RandomFS serves a webdav server that hosts a single file, `random.txt`, which - when opened - contains